 The Student Success Office (SSO) advises students in their class selections, schedules, and degree plans throughout their college careers.
-The Student Success Office assists students with various issues that may arise during the year.
-The SSO works to connect the students to University services such as Career Services, Counseling, Financial Aid, Student Accounts, academic departments and other student service areas.
+The SSO assists students with various issues that may arise during the year.
+This office works to connect the students to University services such as Career Services, Counseling, Financial Aid, Student Accounts, academic departments and other student service areas.
 The SSO's main focus is helping students transition to college and successfully obtain a degree.
-Students may contact the Student Success office with any needs, concerns, or questions by emailing StudentSuccess@faulkner.edu or visiting room 130 in the Rotunda.
+Students may contact the Student Success Office with any needs, concerns, or questions by emailing StudentSuccess@faulkner.edu or visiting room 130 in the Rotunda.